jkatada/dotfiles/README.md

 ### for VimFiler (rm.exe, cp.exe, etc...)

-1. Install Cygwin.
+1. Install Cygwin or Git for Windows.
-2. Add path of Cygwin bin directory to PATH environment variable.
+2. Add path of Cygwin bin directory or Git /usr/bin directory to PATH environment variable.

 ### for browser-sync